Gold Base: At the bottom

 Food is basic, consisting of meat, potatoes and salad for those not being punished, or rice and beans for those who are.
 The average cost per meal, according to Marc Headley (who was involved with the financial planning), was only 75 cents per head in 2005 – significantly less than is spent on California prison inmates.
 Unmarried staff live in dormitories, while married couples share two-bedroom apartments with two other couples, meaning that one pair gets to spend each night sleeping on the couch.
 Many of those on the base are reported to have not left the property for over a decade.
 Scientology describes conditions at the base as being "like one would find in a convent or seminary, albeit much more comfortable."

-In the mid-1980s, women with children under the age of six were banned from joining the Sea Org, as Scientology no longer wanted it to provide child care for the very young.
+In the mid-1980s, women with children under the age of six were banned from joining the Sea Org, as Scientology no longer wanted it to provide childcare for the very young.
 A new policy was formally enacted in 1996 which banned Sea Org members from having children at all, as they were seen as "interfering with the productivity" of the staff.
-Ex-members of Scientology have said that they were pressured to terminate their pregnancies to comply with the policy.
+Ex-Scientologists have said that they were pressured to terminate their pregnancies to comply with the policy.
 According to Claire Headley, somewhere between sixty and eighty percent of the women on the base had at least one abortion, with some claiming indigence to get the county to pay for the procedure.
 Reitman comments: "If a pregnant woman refused, she would be separated from her husband, put on heavy manual labor, and vigorously 'sec checked' [interrogated].
 If she still refused to get an abortion, she would be sent from the base in disgrace, alone."
 Scientology has denied that it has pressured anyone into having an abortion and says that it does not consider pregnant women to be "degraded beings."

 The Tampa Bay Times reports that dozens of workers tried to escape from the base – some of them repeatedly – but were caught and returned by Sea Org "pursuit teams".
-The odds are stacked against escapees, as the compound is out in the desert, there is only one road in either direction and the surrounding terrain is mountainous and barren with plenty of scrub and rattlesnakes to hinder movement across country.
+The odds are stacked against escapees, as the compound is located in the desert, there is only one road in either direction and the surrounding terrain is mountainous and barren, with plenty of scrub and rattlesnakes to hinder movement across country.
 Wright describes how one successful escapee, Guy White, managed to get away from the base in October 1988: